jfrog/gke-marketplace-jfrog-container-registry/README.md

 # Delete the Application

-There are two approaches to deleting the Artifactory-ha
+There are two approaches to deleting the JFrog Container Registry

 * [Using the Google Cloud Platform Console](#using-platform-console)